Housing Selection & Requirements

 The Office of Residential Life is committed to supporting all residential students and recognizes that some students have residential needs that can best be met prior to the standard housing selection process.
 Our office works closely with AccessAbility Services in providing these accommodations.

-Students with housing accommodations must complete the Disclosure of a Disability from found on the AccessAbility Services website.
+Students can request housing accommodations for a documented disability by completing the Housing Accomodation on the AccessAbility Services website.
 Appropriate documentation must be included with the form.
-It is then reviewed by the appropriate office and the decision communicated to the committee for discussion.
+It is then reviewed by the appropriate office and communicated to the committee for discussion.
 Housing Accommodations are approved by a committee composed of members of the staff from the Perella Health Center, the Counseling Center, the Center for Student Success, and Student Experience.
 Once a final accommodation has been determined, that decision is communicated to the student and appropriate offices.

 Students with approved housing accommodations that require placement before housing selection will go through the Accommodations Preference process and be placed by the Office of Residential Life and Housing prior to housing selection.
 While disclosures are accepted throughout the year, students will be expected to go through the housing selection process if they have not been approved by a certain date.
 The Office of Residential Life and Housing will make allowances for accommodation spaces during the housing selection process and will work with late-approved students after selection to place them in a space that meets their accommodation.

 All residential halls have a full kitchen.
 Students with housing accommodations will be placed in buildings that meet their class year and accommodation needs.
 Seniors typically live in the Apartments, Townhouses, Leitzell Suites, and Pine Lake Cabins.
-Juniors and Sophomores typically live in van Ess Hall, Wilder Hall, and Smith Hall.
-First Year students typically live in Hilltop House, Oyaron House, Saxton Hall, and Holmes Hall.
+Juniors and Sophomores typically live in van Ess Hall, Hilltop House, Oyaron House, and Smith Hall.
+First Year students typically live in Wilder Hall, Saxton Hall, and Holmes Hall.

 Housing Agreement